The SeTT ontology

 IRI: http://purl.org/net/sett/vocab#StructuredTrajectory

-A Structured trajectory results from organizing a Raw trajectory into a more structured format.
+A Structured Trajectory results from organizing a Raw trajectory into a more structured format.
 It alternates between a chronologically ordered sequence of Segments and Transition Points, always concluding with a Segment.
 If no Transition Point is detected, the Structured Trajectory consists solely of a single Segment, indicating no transitional changes within the sequence.

 has super-classes